arjunmehta/node-georedis/README.md

 #### Options
 - `zset` **String**: Default `geo:locations`.
 Set this option to specify a zset name to use to store location values.
 - `nativeGeo` **Boolean**: Default `true` if Redis supports geo commands, `false` if not.
 Force to `false` if you don't want to make use of native geo commands for some reason.
-Forcing to `true` on non0supported versions of redis will likely cause errors.
+Forcing to `true` on non-supported versions of redis will likely cause errors.

 ```javascript